Syed-Shahrukh-Imam/NameSorter/README.md

 # NameSorter
 This is a name sorter application.
-This application takes a text containing names as a command-line argument, orders the names by last name followed by first name.
+This application takes a text containing names as a ***command-line argument***, orders the names by last name followed by first name.

 ### Before you run